hacknyctp/temp-repo/README.md

-# Introduction
-- Customise when you want to be notfied
-![Cusotomize when you want to be notfied] (https://gyazo.com/09e1b0eca5871d56d7715a673ad79118)
+# The weather app that tells you whether or not to bring an umbrella

 ## Customize Notifications, Set Your Schedule, and see Your Week in One View!
 ![enter image description here](https://gyazo.com/09e1b0eca5871d56d7715a673ad79118.com) ![Set your shedule](https://gyazo.com/3a21974cd1473ab4a71b0a0a71a64f2d.com) ![](https://gyazo.com/7effa8c455d9b19147ecc2c65caacdd3.com)